 What anxiety can feel like

 Anxiety is more than ordinary worry.
-It is a pattern of apprehension, alertness, or dread that can feel out of proportion to the situation and that often comes with physical sensations.
-Some people experience it mostly in their thoughts, some mostly in the body, and many experience both.
+It is a pattern of apprehension, alertness, or dread that can feel stronger than the situation seems to call for, and it often comes with physical sensations.
+Some people notice it mostly in their thoughts, some mostly in the body, and many experience both.

-Common emotional and mental signs that people notice include:
+Some common emotional and mental signs include:

 - A sense of dread or anticipating the worst, even when there is little outward reason for concern.